-Start the week with these fun and motivational Monday writing prompts.
+Start the week with these fun Monday writing prompts for students.

 These Monday writing prompts encourage students to stretch their creativity, grow their mindset, and show-off their blossoming writing skills.

 So pencil into your lesson plans this week a few of these exciting Monday writing prompts.

 1. Share some ways that students can get motivated on a Monday morning.